CIFASIS/QuickFuzz/index.md

 ==10953== ABORTING
 ```

-Finally, we can shrink the crashing input to obtain a smaller file:
+Finally, we can shrink the crashing input to obtain a smaller file.
+We must re-generate the failing test case using the seed (3692945303624111961) and the size (1):

 ```
-$ QuickFuzz test gif "./gif2webp @@ -o /dev/null" -l 1 -s 3692945303624111961 -f radamsa -r
+$ QuickFuzz gentest gif "./gif2webp @@ -o /dev/null" -l 1 -s 3692945303624111961 -f radamsa -r
 Test case number 1 has failed.
 Moving to outdir/QuickFuzz.68997856397.1.3692945303624111961.1.gif
 Shrinking over bytes has begun...